Moutah/pokedex/docs/own-tests.md

-Write your own test to achieve at least 95% code coverage
+# Own tests

+Write unit tests for all your features.
+The code coverage for the whole app should be above 95%.